 Several air carriers offer regularly scheduled flights to the surrounding villages.
 Visit a village for several hours between flights or overnight.
 Consider timing your visit to coincide with the Savoonga Walrus Festival (May or June), the Shishmaref Carnival (late April) or the Gambell Whaling Festival (July).

 The Nome area contains 14 rivers for you to enjoy, most accessible from the road system.
 From salmon and dolly varden to pike and grayling, we have it all.
 Nome is a fly-fisher's paradise with several rivers shallow enough to wade and the fish caught are dependent on the time of year and bait used.
 Bring your own gear or rent from local outdoor suppliers.
 You can also charter fishing trips with local fishers.
 Overall, the fishing here is spectacular, and a license may be purchased at the many different stores around town.
-For guided fishing trips, you may contact Alaskan Northwest Adventures, or Twin Peaks Adventures.
+For guided fishing trips, you may contact Alaskan Northwest Adventures, Twin Peaks Adventures, or AK AU & Resort.

 Sightseeing by Automobile